-Lactoferrin’s main role involves supporting the immune system, and studies have shown it helps protect the body against bacteria, viruses, fungi, and other potentially harmful microbes.
+Lactoferrin’s main role involves supporting the immune system.
 Lactoferrin can also help:

-- Support iron homeostasis, ensuring that the body maintains enough of the mineral
+- Support iron balance, ensuring that the body maintains enough of the mineral

 - Regulate bone metabolism to support the removal of old bone material and replace it with new bone tissue